aaltsys/doc-newwares/documents/02_transactions.rst

 *  When unit weight varies, linear counts or volumetric measures probably vary too.
 This is especially important with hazardous materials, where both weights and volume measures are used on the Bill of Lading.
+*  **Account** is inherited from the document header for all positive-quantity lines (receipts and adjustments).
+An error is generated when a product record matching the Account, Product, and Variety does not exist.

+   Shipments withdraw only from lots belonging to the document header account, and shipment quantities are automatically negated.
+*  Adjustments may withdraw from any lot regardless of the account in the document header, so that adjustments can effect ownership transfers.
+   In ownership transfers, negative-quantity adjustment lines deduct lots from one owner account and positive lines add to the owner account listed in the adjustment header.

+   To enter an ownership transfer adjustment,the line details view is used to choose the original **Account** to deduct from, and then the product and lot.
+   When a lot account does not match the document header account, the subsequent line quantity entries will be negated, just as quantities are for a shipment.

 Document Line Requirements
 =============================